 Image from New York Public Library

 New York City is currently home to several ethnic enclaves, but did you know that there also used to be a “Little France” in Soho?
-According to a recent post by Ephemeral New York, from the 1870s until the 1890s, Soho, specifically in the area between Washington Square South and Grand Street, and West Broadway and Greene Street was home to somewhere between 20,000 and 24,000 French immigrants.
+From the 1870s until the 1890s, Soho, specifically in the area between Washington Square South and Grand Street, and West Broadway and Greene Street was home to somewhere between 20,000 and 24,000 French immigrants.

 This French enclave was filled with small buildings that were often shops, charcuteries, bakeries, cafes and basement restaurants – a sharp contrast to today’s landscape of cast-iron buildings and large footprint retail.
 An article in Scribner’s from 1879 describes the scene: “There are secret meetings in obscure little cafes, into which strangers seldom enter; where the last movements of the Nihilists are discussed, and the would be regicide is commended over draughts of absinthe and more innocent beer.”

 The author of the Scriber’s article makes note that the French are nonetheless “mostly industrious, thrifty and honest.
 They earn little and spend less.”
 Still, there is some element of distance from the writers’ explorations with the community: “They talk French and retain many of the customs of the motherland.
 It is notable how insular and exclusive they are; for Broadway with its assimilative influence, is the eastern limit of the district.”